maximereder/unet/README.md

 # UNET Tensorflow Implementation

-A simple code for the necrosis segmenation using the UNET architecture in TensorFlow 2.0
+A simple code for the necrosis segmentation using the UNET architecture in TensorFlow 2.0